ktmrmshk/fract/README_SRC.md

                         threshold to trace redirect chain. default=5
 ```

-This `sprett testredirectloop` detects redirect loop by chasing redirect recursively and if depth of redirect chase reaches some threshold, then takes it as *redirect loop*.
+This `__CMD__ testredirectloop` detects redirect loop by chasing redirect recursively and if depth of redirect chase reaches some threshold, then takes it as *redirect loop*.
 Default threshold depth is `5`, which can be changed by `-m` option.

 The input file, which is specified by `-i` option, is a text file in which URLs listed.